532910/imagebuilder/README.md

 `HOSTS` is set to `cfg_name` by default and required for `copy` and `install` targets.

 `IMAGE` is the last part of the image file.
-The default is `squashfs-sysupgrade.bin` which is fine for the most cases.
+The default is `squashfs-sysupgrade.bin` which is fine for most cases.

 Not all imagebuilder archives and image files match the patterns: